finos/common-cloud-controls/docs/formation/bootstrap.md

 Process:

-1. The greater community was invited to self-nominate themselves by commenting on [PR #150](https://github.com/finos/common-cloud-controls/issues/150) via ccc-participants+subscribe@lists.finos.org
+1. The greater community will be invited via ccc-participants+subscribe@lists.finos.org to self-nominate themselves by commenting on [PR #150](https://github.com/finos/common-cloud-controls/issues/150).
+1. Reminders to self-nominate will be made in the next two community meetings, and _ad hoc_ as needed.
+1. The FINOS Technical Oversight Committee (TOC) will present a list of eligible nominees to the FINOS Board of Directors during their next upcoming meeting.
+1. Upon validation of eligibility and community support, the TOC and Board will formalize the nominations by updating the project README to reflect the changes.

 # Phase 3 — Organizational Bootstrapping

-The second step is only marginally less critical than the first.
-In this phase, the Steering Committee (SC) will be asked to meet frequently to define the community structure, document the processes surrounding it, and launch the inaugural community groups.
+The Steering Committee (SC) will self-organize to define the community structure, document the processes surrounding it, and launch the inaugural community groups.
 The goal is to have this proccess quickly completed so that the subsequent groups are free to begin their work.

 Following the procedure set out in the SC charter: